The Gits: Related projects

-Following the posthumous completion of Enter: The Conquering Chicken, Spleen formed a hardcore punk band called the Dancing French Liberals of '48, and later toured briefly with hardcore legends Poison Idea.
+Following the posthumous completion of Enter: The Conquering Chicken, Spleen formed a hardcore punk band called the Dancing French Liberals of '48, and later toured briefly with Poison Idea.
 Dancing French Liberals of '48 featured all of the remaining Gits as well as longtime friend and guitarist Julian Gibson (ex-DC Beggars).
 Their music was, as expected, much in the vein of the Gits although with a more hardcore punk attitude.
 Together the Liberals issued an EP (Scream Clown Scream) and a full-length album (Powerline) on the Broken Rekids label before disbanding in the late 1990s.

 Following Zapata's death, Joan Jett and Bikini Kill frontwoman Kathleen Hanna co-wrote a song (entitled "Go Home") inspired by Zapata's death.
 Jett also included a message at the end of her video for the song asking for any information anyone had in regard to Zapata's murder.
 After seeing the video the remaining members of the Gits approached Jett about touring with the band.
 Jett agreed as she had long been a fan of The Gits.
 The band renamed themselves Evil Stig (Gits Live backwards), and toured in early 1995 playing a mix of Gits and Joan Jett songs, with a majority of the profits going towards Zapata's murder investigation.
 A self-titled album was issued later in the year, again with a majority of the profits going towards the investigation.
 While touring and recording with Evil Stig, Spleen, Dresdner and Moriarty also continued playing with the Dancing French Liberals of '48.

 Moriarty later appeared in the punk rock band St. Bushmill's Choir as well as the more acoustic based Pinkos.
 In January 2012 Moriarty conducted a comprehensive audio interview with Music Life Radio about his life and career with extensive references to The Gits.